msmfa/react-rock-paper-scissors/README.md

 ## React Tutorial

 Build a simple "tic-tak-toe" game and learn React.
 This tutotial was taken from the official React website.
-A simple projet aimed at teaching the fundamentals of React.
+A simple project aimed at teaching the fundamentals of React.

 ## Deployment